ahsu1230/Uber_challenge/README.txt

 		between the current location coordinate and those of all trucks
 	- Since there are only 600 trucks, brute-force calculation is fast and simple
 	- Place all nearby trucks into a Priority Queue to heap sort the nearest Trucks
-	- Disregard trucks if they are "not open" or don't have the specified food requests
+	- Disregard trucks if "not open" or don't have the specified food requests
 	- Time: roughly O(nlogn) Space: O(n)
     Step 5: Display list of nearby trucks back to user